-Clean the centrifuge or rotor to be serviced of all encrusted material and decontaminate (see Maintenance Section of centrifuge or rotor instruction manual) it prior to servicing by the Thermo Fisher Scientific representative or returning it to the Thermo Fisher Scientificfacility.
+Clean the centrifuge and/or rotor to be serviced of all encrusted material and decontaminate it (see Maintenance Section of centrifuge or rotor instruction manual) prior to servicing by the Thermo Fisher Scientific representative or returning to the Thermo Fisher Scientific facility.
 There must be no radioactivity detectable by survey equipment.

 The Thermo Fisher Scientific Product Guide contains descriptions of commonly used decontamination methods and a chart showing method compatibility with various materials.
-The Care and Maintenance Section of the centrifuge or rotor instruction manual contains specific guidance about cleaning and decontamination methods appropriate for the product it describes.
+The centrifuge or rotor instruction manual contains specific guidance about cleaning and decontamination methods appropriate for the product it describes.